apache/airflow/CONTRIBUTING.rst

    * detailed discussions on big proposals (Airflow Improvement Proposals also name AIPs)
    * helpful, shared resources (for example Apache Airflow logos
    * information that can be re-used by others (for example instructions on preparing workshops)
-* GitHub `Pull Requests (PRs) <https://github.com/apache/airflow/pulls>`_ for:
+* Github `Pull Requests (PRs) <https://github.com/apache/airflow/pulls>`_ for:
    * discussing implementation details of PRs
    * not for architectural discussions (use the devlist for that)
 * The deprecated `JIRA issues <https://issues.apache.org/jira/projects/AIRFLOW/issues/AIRFLOW-4470?filter=allopenissues>`_ for:
-   * checking out old but still valuable issues that are not on GitHub yet
+   * checking out old but still valuable issues that are not on Github yet
-   * mentioning the JIRA issue number in the title of the related PR you would like to open on GitHub
+   * mentioning the JIRA issue number in the title of the related PR you would like to open on Github

 **IMPORTANT**
 We don't create new issues on JIRA anymore.
 The reason we still look at JIRA issues is that there are valuable tickets inside of it.
-However, each new PR should be created on `GitHub issues <https://github.com/apache/airflow/issues>`_ as stated in `Contribution Workflow Example <https://github.com/apache/airflow/blob/master/CONTRIBUTING.rst#contribution-workflow-example>`_
+However, each new PR should be created on `Github issues <https://github.com/apache/airflow/issues>`_ as stated in `Contribution Workflow Example <https://github.com/apache/airflow/blob/master/CONTRIBUTING.rst#contribution-workflow-example>`_

-* The `Apache Airflow Slack <https://s.apache.org/airflow-slack>`_ for:
+* The `Apache Airflow Slack <https://apache-airflow-slack.herokuapp.com/>`_ for:
    * ad-hoc questions related to development (#development channel)
    * asking for review (#development channel)
    * asking for help with PRs (#how-to-pr channel)